What a Life (Exo-SC song)

-"What a Life" is a song recorded by South Korean duo Exo-SC, the second official sub-unit of the South Korean boy group Exo.
-It was released on July 22, 2019, by SM Entertainment as one of the three title tracks of their first extended play What a Life.
+"What a Life" is a song recorded by South Korean hip hop duo Exo-SC, the second official sub-unit of the South Korean-Chinese boy group Exo.
+It was released on July 22, 2019, by SM Entertainment as one of the three title tracks of their debut extended play What a Life.
 The song resulted in Exo-SC first music show win on KBS's Music Bank on August 2, 2019.

 Background and release

 "What a Life" is described as a hip hop track with a unique pluck sound and an addictive chorus, and the lyrics contains a pleasant message of "Let's all work and play happily".

 On July 31, a cam video of the two members separately of their performance of "What a Life" on their showcase were released.

 Music video

 On July 18, a teaser of "What a Life" was released along with the other two title tracks of What a Life EP.
 On July 21, "What a Life" music video teaser was released.
 On July 22, the official music video of "What a Life" was released.